afernandezcanosa/aero_light_duty/README.md

 ### 5.4.
 Lidar 655.35 distance measurement in Ford Fusion (Lidar 1)

 During our tests, the lidar mounted in the Ford Fusion, frequently measures a distance of 655.35 meters, which, including the scaling factor, corresponds with a CAN message = 0xFFFF.
 We will run a test with the company to troubleshoot the unit.
-It looks a power issue.
+It looks a power issue

 **UPDATE: It wasn't a problem of the Ford Fusion.
 The problem was sensor 1 that has been discarded.
 The rest of the sensors don't have this issue**